 Target key issues

-Students will be advocating for physicians, advocating for patients, and advocating for their communities by focusing on issues including graduate medical education, Medicare reform, cost-sharing and substance-use disorder.
+Students will be advocating for physicians, patients and their communities.
+In the past advocacy topics have included graduate medical education, Medicare reform, cost-sharing and substance-use disorder.

-See examples of the policy briefs that help medical students have the facts at their fingertips when advocating on behalf of patients and physicians:
+These examples of the policy briefs from the 2024 event helped medical students have the facts at their fingertips when advocating on behalf of patients and physicians:

 The system needs fixing